History of the Jews in Białystok: German occupation and the Holocaust

 On June 22, 1941 with the onset of Nazi Germany's offensive, there was great panic in Bialystok, which was then part of the Byelorussian Soviet Socialist Republic.
 The Red Army began to flee and shops were looted, and prisoners, including Jews, escaped from prisons.
 David Klementinowski, a Jewish man who lived in the city, wrote: "Everyone who can, escapes with the Russians.
 The streets are full of tragic sights.
 Families who have lived together for decades must separate.
 The Soviet army's warehouses are looted by people for food and the Poles attack the Jews.
 We are afraid to leave the house because no one In an environment that will maintain law and order".

-On June 27, 600–700 people (2,000 according to another source) were forced into to the Great Synagogue, which was then set on fire.
+On June 27, 600–700 people (2,000 according to another source) were forced into the Great Synagogue, which was then set on fire.
 About a dozen of people escaped from the synagogue with help from Polish caretaker Józef Bartoszko.
 About 2,000-3,000 Białystok Jews died that day.

 The German forces occupied the city and established the Białystok Ghetto, a Nazi ghetto set up by the German SS between July 26 and early August 1941 in the newly formed District of Bialystok within occupied Poland.
 About 50,000 Jews from the vicinity of Białystok and the surrounding region were confined into a small area of the city, which was turned into the district's capital.
 The ghetto was split in two by the Biała River running through it (see map).
 Most inmates were put to work in the slave-labor enterprises for the German war effort, primarily in large textile, shoe and chemical companies operating inside and outside its boundaries.
 The ghetto was liquidated in November 1943.
 Its inhabitants were transported in Holocaust trains to the Majdanek concentration camp and Treblinka extermination camps.
 Only a few hundred survived the war, either by hiding in the Polish sector of the city, escape following the Bialystok Ghetto Uprising, or by surviving the camps.